hieunghia-pat/KSnapsack_problem_using_OR_Tools/README.md

-# Knapsack Problem solver using [OR Tools](https://developers.google.com/optimization) from Google Developer.
+# Knapsack Problem solver using [OR Tools](https://developers.google.com/optimization) from Google Developers.

 In this repo, I used OR Tools to get solutions for various test cases of Knapsack Problem.
 These test cases come from [kplib](https://github.com/likr/kplib).